Lawyer, former WLW radio personality admits professional misconduct

 Mar.
 31—A Cincinnati defense lawyer and former WLW radio show legal analyst involved in a Miami County drug case has admitted professional misconduct and may soon get her license to practice law reinstated.

-Lisa Wells, 43, of West Chester Twp. — whose license was suspended in December 2019 — on March 22 signed a consent to discipline agreement ahead of an April 25 hearing before the Ohio Board of Professional Conduct of the Supreme Court of Ohio.
+Lisa Wells, 43, of West Chester Twp. — whose license was suspended in December 2019 — has signed a consent to discipline agreement ahead of an April 25 hearing before the Ohio Board of Professional Conduct of the Supreme Court of Ohio.

 A panel agreed that a two-year license suspension with credit for time served is the appropriate sanction for the misconduct, according to the document.